Neotys-Labs/NewRelic/README.md

 * NL-NEW_RELIC_ACTION-04: Not enough delay between the two executions of the New Relic advanced action.
 Make sure to have at least 60 seconds pacing on the Actions container.

 ## ChangeLog
+* Version 3.0.0 (January 10, 2022): Update version of NeoLoad DataExchange API client that is now compatible with java modules.
+Bump a dependency.
 * Version 2.1.0 (April 15, 2019):
     * The number of default counters to return has been decreased.
     * Bug fix: The Advanced Action can now retrieve all the existing metric names.